All About Baby: Format

 The host was Ruth Crowley, a nurse and childcare expert who had been writing an advice column under the name "Ann Landers" since 1943.
 On the show, she offered advice to new mothers on how to care for their infant children.
-The show went off the air just three weeks before Crowley died.
+Crowley died on July 19, 1955.
+Her last appearance on the show was via kinescope on the July 21, 1955, episode.
+The series continued with Lorraine Douglas replacing Crowley.